hammad-a/verilog_repair/prototype/README.md

         3. Run "python3 repair.py".
 When CirFix terminates, you will be presented with a minimized patchlist (e.g., "['template(sens_to_posedge,32)']").
 This step alone should be sufficient to verify our results in experiments_results.xlsx and Table 3 of the paper.
                 3.1.
 See the steps above to produce the Verilog code corresponding to the repair patchlist, if you are interested.

+        Note: Try not to concurrently run trials for different bugs associated with the same project.
+VCS writes temporary files tied to a project during compilation and simulation, and running two concurrent trials on the same circuit (even if with different bugs) can overwrite the temporary files prematurely and contimante results.
+You may run trials associated with _different_ projects at the same time -- we have modified the underlying source code of PyVerilog to support this.
+During our experiments, we ran at most two different trials at the same time on one machine (given our limited number of CPU cores).

 # Troubleshooting:
         1. If you get a file not found exception immediately after the first simulation, but don't see any other visible errors
                 (e.g., FileNotFoundError: [Errno 2] No such file or directory: 'output_lshift_reg_tb_t1.txt'),